k88hudson/react-formation/examples/pages/schema/docs.md

 # Schema

-A schema should be an object return by the method `getSchema`, where each key represents a unique field.
+A schema should be an object returned by the method `getSchema, where each key represents a unique field.
 Each key's value is an object which can contain:

 Property | Default | Description
 ---------|---------|-------------